[Ord. 1968, 9/8/2003, § 1400; as amended by Ord. 1985, 10/12/2004, § 4]

 - TRADE SCHOOL

-- Vocational school, karate schools, music schools or studios (including, but not limited to, schools or studios providing voice and/or instrument instruction), dance schools or studios, art schools or studios, and other similar institutions.
+- Vocational schools, karate schools, music schools or studios (including, but not limited to, schools or studios providing voice and/or instrument instruction), dance schools or studios, art schools or studios, and other similar institutions.

 - TREATMENT CENTER